dorkodu/soda/DOCS.md

 ------

-Just download our source code from [here](https://github.com/dorkodu/lucid) and put `lucid.js` into your project.
+Just download our source code from [here](https://github.com/dorkodu/lucid) and locate `lucid.js` into your project.
 Also, to use Lucid, `node.js` is not mandatory.